open-life-science/open-life-science.github.io/index.md

 The Open Life Science program helps **early stage researchers and potential academic leaders** in becoming **Open Science ambassadors**.

-Through **personal mentorship and cohort-based training**, participants of this **15-week program**:
+This is a **15-week long personal mentorship and cohort-based training**, where participants (organisers, hosts, mentors and mentees) of this program will:
-- learn essential knowledge required to create, lead, and sustain an Open Science project
+- share their expertise and gain knowledge essential to create, lead, and sustain an Open Science project
-- connect with members across different communities, backgrounds, and identities by sharing their experiences and expertise
+- connect with members across different projects, communities, backgrounds, and identities
-- are empowered to become effective Open Science ambassadors in their communities.
+- empower each other to become effective Open Science ambassadors in their communities

-We are recruiting for our first cohort to start in January 2020, but also mentors and experts.
+We are recruiting for our first cohort of mentees for the first round that starts in January 2020.
+We are also inviting mentors, experts and content developers to join us in shaping this program.

 ## Projects

+Participants will join this program with a project that either they are already working on or want to develop during this program.

-Participants come to this program with a project in mind.
-The project doesn't have to be technical — it can be a curriculum (open educational resource), an open data project or report, an open source software project, open publication, community/team culture movements, or anything else that:
+Your project idea can range from solving technical question, creating an open data project or report, developing open source software project, writing open publication, facilitating community/team culture movements, advancing open educational resource to contributing to other existing projects/community.

+All applications are welcome, whether your project is just an idea at this stage, or something that is running for years.
+However, these projects must:

-- supports openness in life science
+- promotes one to several [Open Science practices](https://www.fosteropenscience.eu/content/what-open-science-introduction) (i.e. Open Access, Open Source, Citizen Science, ) in life science
-- has something to work on (a feature, module, or minimum viable product) during the program
+- envisions a measurable outcome (i.e. feature, module, or minimum viable product) from this program
-- allows and welcomes contributions by others
+- creates inclusive space and welcomes contributions from their community members

-Whether the project is just an idea at this stage or something that's been running for years, all applications are welcome.

-*You are not sure about your idea?
+*You are not sure about your project proposal?
 We shared some potential projects in a [dedicated story]({% link _posts/2019-10-18-projects.md %}) and will organize a pre-application webinar in November (details will be shared soon).*

+### Why focus on life science?

+Modern life science and related communities stand in the interface of computational and biological research.
+This position provides an exciting opportunity for new scientists to understand and welcome "open by design" practices.

+We understand that our curriculum is applicable to various fields, but we want to focus on life science community/projects with this program due to an urgent need to promote open practices in this field.

+If you have a project idea that is not directly related to life science, we will ask you to describe how you aim to advance openness in life science through your work.

-## What's in it for you?
+### What's in it for you?

 We want to make this program mutually beneficial for all the participants.
 Here are a few values we think you will receive from participating in this project.

-- Become a member of the community
+- Become a contributing member of this community
-- Exchange skills and build your profiles
-- Highlight your resources by sharing with the community
 - Collaborate with others in Open Science projects
-- Develop projects to publish online
-- Participate in designing this program by sharing your feedback and experience
+- Exchange skills with others and build your own profiles
+- Highlight and promote your resources
 - Gain insights from other experts in the field
+- Work on a short-term projects and publish online
-- Gain recognition and acknowledgement for your work
+- Get recognition and acknowledgement for your work
+- Co-develop this program by sharing feedback

 ## Timeline